sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 ## Performing Subscriptions

-* Method 1: The first method starts from a Profile and the action consists to add a subscription to this profile for a given service.
+### Method 1: Subscribing a profile to a service

-The sample payloads below show how to subscribe a profile to a service.
-First perform a GET request to retrieve the profile.
+Perform a GET request to retrieve the profile.

 ```